|Nutrition Facts (per serving)|

 2 to 3 tablespoons freshly squeezed lime or lemon juice

-5 drops of yellow food color, more or less if desired
+5 drops of yellow food coloring, more or less if desired

 4 cups water